 Other islands in this whisky-producing region include Jura, Mull, Arran, Orkney and Skye, with The Arran Malt (18-year-old) recently voted the ‘Best Scotch Islands – non-Islay Single Malt’ at the World Whisky Awards 2018.
 While the heady smokiness of Island whisky isn’t to everyone’s taste, if you want to take a journey into the land of Scotch whisky then you owe it to yourself to at least try a couple of Island drams whenever you get the chance.

 My recommendation: Bowmore 18-year-old.
 This is my favourite whisky, full of saline smokiness with a sweet and syrupy aftertaste.

 5. Campbeltown Scotch whisky region

 - Most famous Highlands whisky: Glengyle and Springbank

 - Typical flavours: Brine, smoke, dried fruit, vanilla, toffee

 Campbeltown on the southern Kintyre peninsula in Scotland was once heavily invested in single malt whisky production with 30 plants in operation at its peak in the 1850s, but sadly today there are only three still left running; Springbank, Glengyle and Glen Scotia.
-Even so, the single malts produced in this remote part of Scotland are as fine a quality as you’ll find anywhere else, and there are some wildly different whisky’s produced by this small region.
+Even so, the whisky produced in this remotest of the single malt regions is as fine a quality as you’ll find anywhere else and there are some wildly different flavours to experience.

 While you could be forgiven for thinking that the Longrow variant has been poured out of a bottle from the heavily-peated Isle of Islay, a dram of Hazelburn could leave you in no doubt that it’s come from one of the light and floral distilleries of the Highlands.
 But what’s not in doubt is that Springbank is highly regarded in whisky-drinking circles, and rightly so.